 Dave Kassner, originally of Two Rivers, Wisconsin, has long been a familiar face around the city of Ketchum.
 Kassner started with the Ketchum Police Department in 1986 and became a member of the Blaine County Sheriff’s Office in 2009 when the City of Ketchum contracted with the county for law enforcement services.
 Currently a Captain assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of twelve employees.
 He holds a Supervisory certificate with the Idaho Peace Officer’s Standard and Training Academy.

 Detention Captain Jay Davis

 Detention Captain Jay Davis started his career in law enforcement in 1987.
-A graduate of Wood River High School, After starting his career with the Bellevue Marshal’s Office, Davis later served with the Hailey Police Department, and as a sergeant in the BCSO Patrol Division.
-In 2005, he was appointed as the Administrative Sergeant in charge of managing the civil, records, driver’s services and dispatch divisions.
+A graduate of Wood River High School, he served with the Bellevue Marshal’s Office, and the Hailey Police Department before coming to BCSO Patrol.
 In 2007, Davis was promoted to his current position as the Detention Administrator and is responsible for the supervision of both detention staff and inmates.
 Captain Davis is a hostage negotiator for the Sheriff’s Emergency Response Team (SERT) and a member of the Idaho Juvenile Training Council.
-Davis’ law enforcement training includes: FBI Executive Command College (2010) and the Idaho New Sheriff’s Schools (2008 and 2012).
+Davis’ law enforcement training includes: FBI Executive Command College and the Idaho New Sheriff’s Schools.

 Patrol Lt.
 Bryan Carpita